- Prepping is not crazy

 Stop the stigma: preppers are not crazy forest hermits

-Most stereotypes are rooted in truth at some point.
-When prepping first became an identifiable community many of the first major bloggers and TV personalities were from the deeply alt-right side of the political spectrum in rural parts of the country.
-Yes, some of them had pretty extreme views and preps.
+Most stereotypes are rooted in truth to some degree.
+When “preppers” first became an identifiable community, many of the first major bloggers and TV personalities were from the deeply alt-right side of the political spectrum in rural parts of the country.
+And, yes, some of them had pretty extreme views and preps.

-Like almost any topic it’s good to keep in mind that the business model of media is to get eyeballs, not lead a quest for truth – that’s not to say “media is fake”, but the incentives matter.
-So TV producers loved to show the crazy woodsman holding four guns talking about the CIA’s mind control towers.
+With almost any topic it’s good to keep in mind that the business model of media is to get eyeballs, not lead a quest for truth — that’s not to say “media is fake”, but the incentives matter.
+So TV producers loved to show the crazy hermit holding four guns and talking about the CIA’s mind control towers.
 This is no more representative of preppers than the Kardashians are of California.

-But prepping is now much more mainstream and those stereotypes are wrong.
+But prepping is now much more mainstream, and those stereotypes even are wrong.
 Even back in 2013, media like The New York Times and Jezebel were talking about “The Preppers Next Door” and “You’ll Be Jealous of Your Local Prepper Chick When SHTF.”